GothicVRProject/GothicVR/docs/development/daedalus-functions.md

 Daedalus is the scripting language used by the Gothic games (more about it in German [here](https://wiki.worldofgothic.de/doku.php?id=daedalus)).

 This page is used to keep an overview over the current state of the Daedalus functions' respective implementations.
 The goal is to implement every single of the following functions.
-Feel free to pick one that hasn't been done already - if they're already ${\color{red}In\ Progress}$ just ask on the Discord about it's current progression.
+Current state can be one of the following:
+- ${\color{red}TODO}$ (or empty): Feel free to grab and work on it!
+- ${\color{orange}In\ Progress}$: Function is being worked on currently; just ask on the Discord if you want to help
+- ${\color{green}Done}$: Function is fully implemented and usable

 If you work on a function, please update it's status here, so that we don't do duplicate work.